aminbensaad/eon-llm/README.md

 - Gtuned: GermanQuAD fine-tuned models
 - Gbase: Untuned models for German

+By adding or removing models in `llm/scripts/model_ids.py`, it is possible to adjust which models will be executed as part of the category.

 To run the evaluation scripts on the generated results, run the following command:

 ```sh